Tearfund is committed to maintaining the highest possible standards of integrity, accountability and openness as an organisation.

 - human trafficking

-Tearfund staff and representatives are required to understand the importance of safeguarding children and vulnerable adults/adults at risk by:
+Tearfund staff and representatives are required to understand the importance of protecting and safeguarding children and adults by:

-- upholding the dignity and respect of children and vulnerable adults/adults at risk
+- upholding the dignity and respect of children and adults

-- taking preventative steps to ensure a safe environment for children and vulnerable adults/adults at risk
+- taking preventative steps to ensure a safe environment for children and adults

 - responding quickly and appropriately to concerns raised

-Any allegation or concern regarding the abuse of a child or a vulnerable adult/adult at risk must be treated seriously and be reported within 24 hours of having been made aware of the issue/concern.
-A concern can arise when abusive behaviour is observed or suspected, when an allegation is made or disclosed, or where there are indicators (signs and symptoms) of suspected abuse on the victim.
+Any allegation or concern regarding the sexual exploitation, abuse or harassment of a child or an adult must be treated seriously and be reported within 24 hours of becoming aware of the issue/concern.
+A concern can arise, for example, when abusive behaviour is observed or suspected, when an allegation is made or disclosed, or where there are indicators (signs and symptoms) of suspected abuse.

 There are two ways to report a concern: